Day 1 - Flight from Las Vegas to Salt Lake City - About an hour

 All times are approximate.
 We are not responsible for the consequences of any delays, and this itinerary may change without notice.

-Two nights' accommodation are included at a self catering studio at Yellowstone Studios and Cabins.
+Two nights' accommodation are included at a Yellowstone Motel.
+If lodging there is sold out, you will stay at a moderate category motel in West Yellowstone.
 If lodging there is sold out, you will stay at a moderate category motel in West Yellowstone.

 Prices are based on double occupancy.
 Single and triple occupancy options are also available and will be seen at checkout.
 There are no taxes.